 Montana State University Northern’s online bachelor’s in criminal justice prepares students for a variety of careers in a constantly evolving field.
 From jobs in police services to adult and juvenile corrections to homeland security, MSU-Northern’s criminal justice program offers exciting professional and educational opportunities for students.

-Topics covered in MSU-Northern’s program include crime prevention and enforcement, the legal system, corrections, conflict management, and psychology.
 The program is designed to focus not only on practical knowledge but also deeper, more complex issues that relate to law enforcement and the corrections system.
 Students can choose either a Bachelor’s Degree in Criminal Justice or a minor in the field.
+Topics covered in MSU-Northern’s program include:

 MSU-Northern’s professors boast decades of experience in law enforcement and in the courtroom and prepare graduates for real-life work in the field.
 They have worked in both rural and metropolitan areas, giving students a broad range of understanding of the criminal justice system.
 Graduates of the program typically pursue careers in state, county, and city agencies as well as federal and private organizations.